quasarsincrisis/quasarsincrisis.github.io/programme.md

 ---
 # Timings

 We will start at 9:00 on Tuesday, Wednesday and Friday, and at 0930 on Thursday (a very slight concession to post-conference-dinner heads.).
 We will finish around 17:30 on Tuesday and Thursday.
 On Wednesday we will finish at lunchtime, and have a free afternoon.
 On Friday we will finish mid-afternoon.
 Lunch will be provided on all four days, including the Wednesday.
+There will also be coffee breaks of course, but Nic likes to be delightfully vague about when they are.

 # Registration